kelvinn/example-scheduled-machines/README.md

 export MACHINE_ID=[the-machine-id-from-above]
 ```

-Now configure a token in Fly.io (https://fly.io/apps/example-scheduled-machines/tokens), and then add it as an environment variable.
-This allows us to push docker images directly to the fly registry.
+Set an initial TAG for the image

 ```
-export TOKEN="FlyV1 the_really_long_token="
+export TAG=0.0.1
 ```

 And now authenticate to fly:

 ```
-fly auth docker --access-token "$TOKEN"
+fly auth docker
 ```

 Finally, you can then trigger an initial deployment from CI/CD by calling deploy.sh